Rexzy2005/Rexzy2005/README.md

 - 🌱 I’m currently learning **Advanced Web3 & Fullstack Architecture**

-- 👨‍💻 You can view an intersection of a few projects I've worked on at my portfolio: **[Insert Your Live Portfolio URL Here]**
+- 👨‍💻 You can view an intersection of a few projects I've worked on at my portfolio: **devrexportfolio.vercel.app**

 - 📫 How to reach me: **timothypererat2004@gmail.com**